mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/quick_start/quick_start.md

 ### Online Inference

-vLLM MindSpore supports online inference deployment with the OpenAI API protocol.
+vLLM-MindSpore Plugin supports online inference deployment with the OpenAI API protocol.
 The following section would introduce how to [starting the service](#starting-the-service) and [send requests](#sending-requests) to obtain inference results, using [Qwen2.5-7B](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) as an example.

 #### Starting the Service